tdwg/website/conferences/2023/instructions-for-editors/index.md

 - Assess the willingness and availability of each co-organizer to participate
   - As a [Session editor](#session-editors) in the preliminary assessment (1–15 July) of abstracts submitted to your session.
   - As a Session editor in the subsequent editorial review for content (commences as soon as an abstract passes preliminary review; must be available during July; can volunteer for both phases of the review).
-  - In a managerial role as [Session Coordinator](#session-coordinator) (one person), with the possibility of opting in to send feedback and correspond with authors about reviews (needs to be available all of July and if opting to correspond with authors, possibly first half of August).
+  - In a managerial role as [Session Coordinator](#session-coordinator) (one person, needs to be available all of July.
 - Based on the results above, the person performing the role of [Session Coordinator](#session-coordinator) should fill out the form (see email for link) no later than **15 June 2023**.
-If no one is available to fulfill the role, someone will be assigned by the [volume editors](#volume-editors).
 - Email <editor@tdwg.org> with questions regarding this process.

 ## Reviewer roles